-> The selected teams for the workshops and the teams accessing to the production grant, will be hosted for the duration of their stay in Venice (11 nights in October, 5 in December and 6 in January 2020) in selected structures provided by the Biennale di Venezia at its own expense.
+The selected teams for the workshops and the teams accessing to the production grant, will be hosted for the duration of their stay in Venice (11 nights in October, 5 in December and 6 in January 2021) in selected structures provided by La Biennale di Venezia at its own expense.

-> F. Training Activities
+F. Training Activities

-> - Development workshop and presentation of the project to the team of the Biennale College and to the Artistic Director of the Cinema Department.
+Development workshop and presentation of the project to the team of Biennale College and to the Artistic Director of the Cinema department.

-> At the conclusion of the development workshop each team will present its projects to the Artistic Director of the Cinema Department of the Biennale di Venezia.
+At the conclusion of the development workshop each team will present its projects to the Artistic Director of the Cinema department of La Biennale di Venezia.

-> The teams will be required to deliver, within a month after the end of the workshop, a first draft of the script and updated budgets and production schedules.
-The Director of the Cinema Department, after listening to the presentation of the projects in October and assessing the first drafts, will select three teams, one choosen from the Italian call and two from the International call.
+The teams will be required to deliver, within a month after the end of the workshop, a first draft of the script and updated budgets and production schedules.
+The Director of the Cinema Sector, after listening to the presentation of the projects in October and assessing the first drafts, will select up to four teams, at least one choosen from the Italian call, the remaining from the International call.
 These teams will move on to the script and production workshops, presented below:

-> At the beginning of December 2019, a 4 days workshop will be organized in Venice (December, 3rd – 6th; travel dates: 2nd and 7th) and it will be focused on the script development to prepare it to move on to the second draft.
+At the beginning of December 2020, a 4 day-workshop will be organized in Venice (December, 3rd – 6th; travel dates: 2nd and 7th) and it will be focused on the script development to prepare it to move on to the second draft.

-> During this phase, the online activities of community building and audience engagement will continue under the supervision of the Head of Studies.
+During this phase, the online activities of community building and audience engagement will continue under the supervision of the Head of Studies.

 G. Allocation of the funds for the production and signature of the agreement.